Naterra/cheatsheets/algo/LinkedList.md

 for(let node of list){
     console.log({node});
 }
 ```

-### Midpoint of Linked List
+## Find Midpoint of Linked List
-Return the middle node of a linked list.
+Return the middle node of a Linked List.
 If the list has an even number of elements, return the node at the end of the first half of the list.

 **Do not** :
 - use a counter variable,